tensorflow/community/rfcs/20181016-replicator.md

 ### API questions
 *   Should `DistributionStrategy.run` be allowed to return non tensor outputs?
 This might be useful (at least in graph execution) to return relevant objects defined in step `fn`, for instance a metric object.
 If this is not allowed, the user has to restructure their code to capture any non tensor outputs defined inside `fn` if they want to access them outside.
+    * Decision: Allow only tensors for now.
+Can allow non tensors in the future as use cases show up.
 *   Should DS handle calling initializer for the input dataset or leave it up to the user?
 (Current design leaves it up to the user)
 *   Should we allow passing arbitrary args/kwargs in `run` which will then be passed to `fn`?
 Will make it more handy than having to capture anything that might be needed.
 If we do allow this, what’s a good way to handle any future name collisions with user’s kw?
+    * Decision: For now keep the API to just tensor inputs, no args/kwargs.
+In the future, we can benchmark the alternatives and allow arbitrary args, if the need arises.
 *   Should `DistributionStrategy.run` return a `List` of outputs from each `fn` call instead of a `PerReplica/Mirrored` type values which preserve some of the replica information?
 *   Should InputReplicationMode be specified in the DistributionStrategy constructor and not allowed to be changed for different inputs (create a new strategy if you need a different input replication mode).
 Current design passes InputReplicationMode in `make_input_iterator` method so it can be changed for different inputs.
 This question is also related to how much state does the DS object contain, especially in multi worker modes etc.
+    * We will have another method to allow passing in datasets directly as input, not requiring input function.
+In those cases, there is no replication mode.
+So it makes sense to keep this argument here as it is only relevant for this use case.
 *   Should we have separate methods for each type of reduce/all_reduce operation (all_sum, all_mean etc), or one common method with an enum specifying which AggregationType (SUM, MEAN etc)?
+    * Send out a survey to see what people prefer.
 *   Should `ReplicaContext` be passed into the `fn` in `run`, or being accessible from a module method is better?
 *   Certain distribution strategies are between-graph (CollectiveAllReduceStrategy and ParameterServerStrategy).
 In those cases, should the `DistributionStrategy.run` method return outputs only from the replicas in that graph?
 Or should we try to return outputs from all graphs?
 Do we need to add more properties like “num_replicas_in_graph” ?
+    * It is not clear it makes sense to collect outputs from other workers/graphs.
+It gives API clarity but introduces significant overhead.
+Instead, we will make it clear in the documentation instead what to expect when using each strategy.
+We should also consider simplifying the options available for doing sync multi GPU/worker training.
+We should also think about what in-graph/between-graph translate to in TF 2.0 where we don’t explicitly talk about graphs.
+* Model parallelism: is this the right API?
+    * We have some data points, but we will start off by making this an experimental API.

 ### Naming questions
 *   What should the `extended` property and class be called?
 “Advanced” is the other strong contender.
 Some other candidates we discussed: internal, complex, expert, framework, platform, custom, extra, extras, core, supplementary, additional, auxiliary, special, secondary, specialized, all, full, complete, extended, detail.
+    * Send out a survey to see what people prefer.
 *   Alternate names for `InputReplicationMode`? `InputPipelineMode`? `InputMode`?
 Relatedly, is `SINGLE` a good name for the case where there is one input pipeline?
 We can call it `NONE` but that doesn’t work as an `InputPipelineMode` or `InputMode`.
 *   “worker” as defined in this document is confusing, and potentially conflicts with the TF worker task concept.
 Should we use a different name for this concept, or should we re-define this concept?